jbethune/kmerPaPa/README.md

-# kmerPaPa - Identifying disease genes with de-novo point mutations
+# GeNovo - Identifying disease genes with de-novo point mutations

 Everyone's genome contains some de-novo mutations: Mutations that are not part of their parents' genomes.
 These de-novo mutations can cause diseases but it is